 What is ransomware, and how do you prevent it?

-Over the last few years, ransomware has been increasing at an alarming rate.
+Over the last few years, ransomware attacks have been increasing at an alarming rate.
 Unfortunately, the rise of technology comes hand in hand with an increase in cybercrime.
 But how much do you know about the ever-evolving ransomware threat?
 And do you know what steps to take to prevent an attack?

-An increasing risk
+An increasing risk and how to prevent it!

 Cybersecurity needs to be a top priority for businesses of any size to protect itself again the ever-evolving threat network.
 According to ISACA, CMMI and Infosecurity Group's "State of Enterprise Risk Management 2020" study, 53% of respondents stated that they had seen increased risk to their organisation over the last 12 months.
 Additionally, 29% of respondents found that cybersecurity is the most critical risk category facing enterprises today and 33% believe that information/cybersecurity risk will be the most crucial category of risk facing their organisation in the next 18-24 months.